 Dark and Deadly Dublin, Ireland

 It should come as no surprise that the birthplace of Bram Stoker, author of Dracula, has a few haunts of its own.
 In fact, Dublin is as overflowing with ghost stories as the pints of beer in Temple Bar.
 Local pubs are frequented by residents and (allegedly) ghosts alike.
-Try to spot one for yourself at the Davy Byrne Pub, Brazen Head, or Lord Edward's Pub.
+Try to spot one at the Davy Byrne Pub or Brazen Head — Dublin’s oldest pub.
 Is the nightlife not your scene?
 Check out Trinity College.
 Rumor has it that it's haunted by a former medical professor.
 Just a 10-minute walk from the college, you'll find Dublin Castle, home to the ghosts of the headless bodies buried underneath.
 Another 10-minute walk will bring you to St. Patrick's Cathedral, said to be haunted by a ghost dog belonging to a sailor buried beneath the house of worship.
 Need an even spookier church to round out your visit?
 Cross the River Liffey and visit St. Michan's Church — beneath it is a burial vault containing dozens of mummified bodies!

 The Ghosts of Cape Town, South Africa

 Cape Town is a city that's home to breathtaking sights, delectable food, and, if you know where to look, more than one spirit haunting its historic halls.
-Keep your eyes peeled if you visit the Castle of Good Hope.
-As one of South Africa's oldest buildings, it holds a lifetime of horrifying history within the walls of its beautiful facade.
+Keep your eyes peeled if you visit one of South Africa's oldest buildings, the Castle of Good Hope, which holds a lifetime of horrifying history within the walls of its beautiful facade.

 The castle is also said to be haunted by the ghost of a particularly nasty general, Governor Pieter Gysbert van Noodt.
 According to legend, he was cursed to walk the grounds for eternity by a soldier he had sentenced to death.

 For further frights, make your way to the iconic Green Point Lighthouse.
-This red and white structure was built in 1824 and is so beloved by a former caretaker, W.S.
+This red and white structure was built in 1824 and is so beloved by the former caretaker, W.S.
 West, that he decided never to leave.
-This one-legged figure's demonic voice can be heard echoing through the lighthouse at night.
+As a result, this one-legged figure's demonic voice can be heard echoing through the lighthouse at night.
 Some ghost-hunters even claim to have captured audio of him guiding them to his haunted hiding spot.

 Bloodcurdling Buenos Aires, Argentina

 Elsewhere, in the meticulously designed Recoleta Cemetery, a young woman, known as "the girl who died twice", checks the graves of the recently deceased, ensuring they are, in fact, dead.
-It seems this spirit is entirely benevolent, and only trying to ensure the dearly departed don't meet the same fate as her — being accidentally buried alive.
+This spirit seems relatively benevolent, as she is only trying to ensure they don't meet the same fate as her — being accidentally buried alive.

-One of the most well-known landmarks in Buenos Aires, the Obelisco, is also said to be haunted by the ghost of a young worker who fell to his death during its construction.
-Listen carefully when you visit here; are those the everyday sounds of a bustling metropolis, or the screams of a man falling to his death from high above?
-Oh, and if you're traveling by subway, be sure to keep your eyes peeled — ghosts have also been reported in the tunnels.
+One of Buenos Aires' most well-known landmarks, the Obelisco, is also known to be haunted by the ghost of a young worker who fell to his death during its construction.
+Listen carefully when you visit here; are those the everyday sounds of a bustling metropolis?
+Or the screams of a man falling to his death from high above?
+Oh, and if you're traveling by subway, keep your eyes peeled — ghosts have been reported in the tunnels.

 Explore the Dark Side of the City of Light

 If your stroll through Paris takes you along Rue des Chantres, be aware you're walking down the most haunted street in the city.
 You see, in the early 1900s, children suffering from consumption were kept here in an annex of the Hotel Dieu.
 It was hoped that keeping the children here would protect the rest of the population from them, but the best-laid plans don't always work out.
-There was a tragic flood in the annex, which resulted in the drowning deaths of these children.
+There was a tragic flood in the annex, which resulted in the drowning deaths of these children — many of which were locked in their rooms.
 Today, their spirits are said to remain in a courtyard along Rue des Chantres.
 And if you look closely, you might catch a terrifying glimpse of their shadows up against the stone buildings.